Resources and Publications

 Why does this matter?

-Public reporting of a measure using ECDS reporting is a critical step in the use of clinical data systems to measure quality.
+Public reporting of a measure that use the ECDS reporting standard is a critical step in the use of clinical data systems to measure quality.

 Using and sharing clinical data will enrich the information available to patients, providers and health plans.
-Measures that leverage clinical data captured routinely during the care delivery can also reduce the burden on providers to collect data for quality reporting.
+Measures that leverage clinical data captured routinely during care delivery can also reduce the burden on providers to collect data for quality reporting.

 Ultimately, ECDS reporting creates insight for managing the health of individuals and groups.
 Public reporting helps make the promise of ECDS a reality.